 INTRODUCTION

 The most diverse group are considered to be as insects and with the pace of time and evolution they have created a mutualistic relation with the environment.
 Entomology can be referred as the scientific study of insects with respect to their habitat and their relation with the environment.
-Based on the damaging potential the classification and categorisation of insects as potential pest has led to subjective research [15,16].
-Insects on other hand can be considered as pest when it causes destruction in an economical way the insects can feed on several herbs, shrubs and trees and eventually turned into a severe potential pathogen and cause economical loss to mankind [17,18].
+Based on the damaging potential, the classification and categorisation of insects as potential pest has led to subjective research [15,16].
+Insects on other hand can be considered as pest when it causes destruction in an economical way.
+The insects can feed on several herbs, shrubs and trees and eventually turned into a severe potential pathogen and cause economical loss to mankind [17,18].
 Not only on plants, insects also turn to provide economical loss to stored harvested foods and also to animals related to agriculture and Entomology here turns into a wide aspect and the role of entomologist flourish here with the pace of nature[7].Particularly when considering pest biology and ecology, the effects of insects on conventional agroforestry systems or practices were mainly disregarded [19,20].
 But as agroforestry developed into a recognized field, it became clear that a thorough knowledge of insect biology, ecology, and related biodiversity was crucial for the farm area.
 Furthermore, relevant observations made outside of the farm region are highly relevant.

 1.1 ROLE OF AGROFORESTRY